• Texas Real Estate Commission Consumer Protection Notice

 What’s Ahead

-This week’s scheduled economic reports include readings on Case-Shiller Home Price Indices, inflation, pending home sales and consumer sentiment.
-Weekly readings on mortgage rates and first-time jobless claims will also be released.
+This week’s scheduled economic news includes readings on job openings, minutes of the most recent FOMC meeting, and reports on inflation and consumer sentiment.
+Weekly reports on mortgage rates and new jobless claims will also be released.

 Filed Under: Financial Reports Tagged With: Financial Reports, Interest Rates, Mortgage Rates